ltspicer/GALAXIS.electronic/README.md

 This is necessary if, for example, Python3.11 has been upgraded to Python3.12.

+Best idea for downloaders from github: Run first the updater (.sh for Linux, .bat for Win).
+This will remove excess files/directories.

 ---------------------

 Weitere download Möglichkeit / Further download option: